VindeeR/autosubmit/docs/source/userguide/manage/index.rst

     Example for a RES account to BSC account the tmp folder must have rwx|rwx|--- permissions.
     The temporary directory must be in the same filesystem.

+.. warning:: Autosubmit will use rsync to copy the data during the offer as a last resort.

+.. warning:: Autosubmit will use rsync to transfer the files' ownership from the former remote platform to the newer one during the pickup.

+When rsync is activated, it will try to move the data up to 25 tries afterward, if some data is still not moved, you can perform ``autosubmit migrate -o or -p $expid`` again.

 User A, To offer the experiment:
 ::